 One Machine, Five Functions

 CHETO Corp. (short for Create High Efficiency Technology Obligations) of Loureiro Oaz, Portugal, was founded in the late 1990s by owners with over 30 years of molding and moldmaking experience and a goal of developing multitasking machining centers.
-It was the first machinery OEM to offer milling with deep-hole drilling, and has subsequently added radial drilling, tapping and boring to the functionality of its machining centers, although it’s best known for its innovative approach to deep-hole drilling.
+The company began by offering milling with deep-hole drilling, and then added radial drilling, tapping and boring to the functionality of its machining centers.

 “Deep-hole drilling is a critical step in moldmaking, yet it’s long been a big gap on everybody’s Gant chart because it’s traditionally an area with many problems and few solutions,” explains CHETO CEO Carlos Teixeira.
 “Usually, everyone focuses their investments on finishing operations like milling, but 50% of the production process can be drilling—especially on really big molds.
 You invest in new CNC machines to speed up your process, but then you’re forced to slow down for drilling.
 It’s an old, dirty process with no covers that takes a long time.
 Fortunately, we got into the market at a very nice moment when things were starting to change.”

-While best known for its innovative deep-hole drilling technology, CHETO Corp. produces a range of multifunction machining centers that combine milling, deep-hole and radial drilling, tapping and boring technology.
+CHETO Corp. produces a range of multifunction machining centers that combine milling, deep-hole and radial drilling, tapping and boring technology.
 With both a 5-position radial drilling arm and a rotary table, the company’s products can machine in 6, 7 or even 8 axes, depending on the configuration.
-Plus, CHETO is the only machinery OEM currently installing automated tool changers on gundrills.
+CHETO also installs automated tool changers on its gundrills.
 Not only does this reduce setups and tool breakage and increase unattended run times, but it helps make a process that is historically slow, dirty and can represent up to 50% of a mold’s production process much faster, cleaner and more efficiently.
 Photo Credit: CHETO Corp.

 One of the most interesting challenges CHETO has overcome is the traditional instability of long drills, which limits the depth that can be drilled—particularly for small-diameter holes.
 The company’s systems are known for the steadiness and balance of their drills, which can go as deep as 2.5 meters/98 inches.
-Also, while many CNC machines are equipped with automated tool changers (ATCs), no machinery OEM in the industry presently installs ATCs on gundrills, according to the company.
+Also, CHETO installs ATCs on its gundrills.
 This becomes a major selling point for a process that already is known for being slow and involved because as drills start to wear, operators must stop machines, unload tools, replace them by hand and then restart operations.
 With CHETO ATC-equipped gun drills, there are two types of tool changers—one for standard tools up to 600 millimeters/24 inches and one for gundrills up to 1.9 meters/75 inches.
 Also, the system monitors tool wear and adjusts feeds according to tool lifetime and workpiece hardness, helping reduce tool breakage and increase uptime without operator intervention.

 Paragon ordered two CHETO IXN 3000 7-axis milling machines with gun-drill ATCs, which are equipped to make up to 3-meter/9.8-foot cuts in the X-axis and can hold up to 30-ton workpieces.
 Installation was strategically staggered to allow time for excavation and machine shakedown, build operator comfort, remove other machines from the building, and bring each new machine online so as not to disrupt production.